cdstanford/dz3-artifact/README.md

 <!-- TODO: Instructions to download/open/run the docker container -->

-Once the docker container is running, if you `ls` inside `/home` you should be able to view the contents of the artifact: this `README.md`, the paper `.pdf` files, as well as the folders mentioned in the overview (`benchmarks`, `code`, `experiments`, and `solvers`) if you would like to poke around.
+Once the docker container is running, if you `ls home` you should be able to view the contents of the artifact: this `README.md`, the paper `.pdf` files, as well as the folders mentioned in the overview (`benchmarks`, `code`, `experiments`, and `solvers`) if you would like to poke around.

-To get started, run `cd experiments`, then `./run_all.py --help`.
+To get started, run `cd home/experiments`, then `./run_all.py --help`.
 You should see information about the command-line options to run various experiments like the following:

 ```
 $ ./run_all.py --help